harness/developer-hub/docs/platform/2_Delegates/manage-delegates/delegate-metrics.md

 | `io_harness_custom_metric_resource_consumption_above_threshold`* | Delegate cpu/memory is above a threshold (defaults to 80%).
 Provide `DELEGATE_RESOURCE_THRESHOLD` as the env variable in the delegate YAML to configure the threshold.
 For more information, go to [Configure delegate resource threshold](#configure-delegate-resource-threshold). |

 :::info note
 Metrics notated with * above only visible if you start your delegate with `DYNAMIC_REQUEST_HANDLING` to be true in your delegate yaml.
-Check https://developer.harness.io/docs/platform/delegates/manage-delegates/delegate-metrics/#configure-delegate-resource-threshold for more details
+Go to [Configure delegate resource threshold](#configure-delegate-resource-threshold) for more information.

 Also note that the above metrics are available only if your delegate version is later than 23.05.79311
 :::